ChristianGobin/react-native/README.md

 # Modern React Development <br>
-In this repository, I'll be implementing several UI layouts and SPA's to create a few portfolio projects.<br>
+In this repository, I'll be implementing several UI layouts and SPA's for my portfolio.<br>
 More Coming Soon!